andrewheiss/ath-pelican/content/pages/home.md

 Hi.
 I'm Andrew.

-I'm a PhD student at Duke University's Sanford School of Public Policy where I'm researching the nonprofit and civil society sector in the Middle East.
+I'm a PhD candidate at Duke University's Sanford School of Public Policy where I'm researching the [restrictions on education and freedom of expression international NGOs working in Egypt and China](http://ingorestrictions.org).
 I'm married and have three (and a half) fantastic kids.
 Life rocks.